Shobhit61730/Learn-to-Code/README.md

 🏷️ Automate some boring stuff using your favourite programming language.

 ## How to contribute?
-- Add your name to the `CONTRIBUTORS.md` file.

 - Create the folder of your preferred language if not present and add your code within a folder or as a file.